Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

 \section{A Proof of Existence: The Propose-Exchange Algorithm}

-In this section we present a computationally efficient and economically meaningful algorithm that always produces a match $\matExch$ (defined through this section) in the agreeable core.
-It directly implies that the agreeable core exists and provides some insight into its structure.
-Our main result is the following: \begin{theorem} $\matExch$ is in the agreeable core. \end{theorem} The proof (and definition of $\matExch$) occupies the remainder of this section.
-All omitted proofs are contained in \cref{appendix}.
+In this section I present a computationally efficient and economically meaningful algorithm that always produces a match $\matExch$ (defined through this section) in the agreeable core.
+My algorithm is the \textit{Propose-Exchange} algorithm (PE) and is composed of two stages.
+The Propose stage resembles the Deferred Acceptance algorithm and eliminates any block by a coalition that either includes an agent who is unmatched in the initial match or who becomes unmatched by the block.
+The Exchange stage resembles the Top Trading Cycles algorithm and eliminates all blocks that involve reshuffling initial partners among themselves.
+For readers unfamiliar with the Deferred Acceptance and the Top Trading Cycles algorithms, I refer the reader to \Cref{sec:connectiontostability} and \Cref{sec:connectiontoreassignment}, respectively.

-Our algorithm is the \textit{Propose-Exchange} algorithm (PE) and is composed of two phases.
-The first phase resembles the Deferred Acceptance (DA) algorithm and eliminates any block by a coalition that either includes an agent who is unmatched in the status quo or who becomes unmatched by the block.
-The second phase resembles the Top Trading Cycles (TTC) algorithm and eliminates all blocks that involve reshuffling status quo partners among themselves.
-For readers unfamiliar with the DA and the TTC, we refer the reader to our introductions in \cref{sec:connectiontostability} and \cref{sec:connectiontoreassignment}, respectively.
+The PE directly implies that the agreeable core exists and provides some insight into its structure.
+My main result is the following: \begin{theorem} $\matExch$ is in the agreeable core. \end{theorem} The proof (and definition of $\matExch$) occupies the remainder of this section.
+I first introduce a particular directed graph representation of the matching problem in \Cref{sec:graphtheory}, then introduce the Propose stage in \Cref{sec:proposestage}, and finally the Exchange stage in \Cref{sec:exchangestage}.
+I conclude this section by noting how the introduction of initial matches creates additional complexity in analyzing the structure of the agreeable core.
+All omitted proofs are contained in \Cref{appendix}.